What Is Tencel? Here's Why We Use This Sustainable New Fabric

-Our major concern about TENCEL was in the fact that trees had to be cut down in order to make it.
-Lenzing does not harvest the trees from forests, but instead sustainably farms and grows the trees themselves.
+Our major concern about TENCEL was in the fact that eucalyptus trees had to be cut down in order to make it.
+Lenzing does not harvest the trees from forests, but instead sustainably farms and grows the eucalyptus trees themselves.
 For every tree cut down, more trees are planted to replace it.
 This takes the burden off of forests entirely.

 So why pick TENCEL in the first place?
 Why not another eco-friendly resource like organic cotton or bamboo?
 Even in the case of organic cotton, cotton requires a ton of space to grow, is an enormous resource burden on the soil, and uses an incredible amount of water.

 Bamboo is great for some things, but bamboo garments can't be made without at least 27% of the garment being made from organic cotton.
 TENCEL, on the other hand, can comprise over 90% of a garment's composition.